jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-around how privilege escalation is achieved within a Kubernetes cluster, to better enable security operations teams to monitor security\-related events on Kubernetes clusters and thus to help defend them in real\-world use.202021 NCC Group Annual Research ReportHardware \& Embedded SystemsIn March 2021, Eric Evenchick offered the training
+around how privilege escalation is achieved within a Kubernetes cluster, to better enable security operations teams to monitor security\-related events on Kubernetes clusters and thus to help defend them in real\-world use.Into 2022, we will be continuing research on virtualization, emulation, and container security, including but not limited to:
+Container tracing and other research pertaining tocontainer runtimes Transient execution vulnerabilities
+Security audits and associated research related to key open source projects in this space
+21
+2021 NCC Group Annual Research Report
+Hardware \& Embedded Systems
-Reverse Engineering Firmware with Ghidra at Black
+In March 2021, Eric Evenchick offered the training Reverse Engineering Firmware with Ghidra at Black
 Hat Spring Trainings.
 This hands\-on course taught the concepts, tools, and techniques required to reverse